codejohnson/piscan/picount/README.md

 ___

 ## Arguments explained:
--i:INPUTFILE.
+**-i**:INPUTFILE.
 The path to filename</br>
--o:OUTPUTFILE.  the output file name for the final statistics.
+**-o**:OUTPUTFILE.  the output file name for the final statistics.
 If the file exist, result is appended</br>
--v VERBOSE MODE.
+**-v** VERBOSE MODE.
 Allows you to se the progress every gigabyte of file processed.
 Default is Verbose</br>
--s:STARTPOSITION.
+**-s**:STARTPOSITION.
 Is the physical start position in the file.
 Normallally, first file of pi have the integer part 3, followed by a dot(.).
 You must ommit this using -s:2
 ___

 ## samples: